 The Safest Places to Stay in Mexico City

 6) Coyoacan = Cultura!

 Coyoacan = Culture.
 Or “cultura,” as they say in Mexico.
-This is the most authentic district on this list, with its charming cobblestone streets, artisan markets, bohemian flair, & COLORFUL buildings & churches!
-It’s also home to the hard-to-miss, bright blue Museo de Frida Kahlo, as well as several parks, such as the Jardin Centenario.
-The only downside to staying in Coyoacan is that you’re quite a bit further from the airport & the Zocalo area, making for longer taxi rides ~ but you’re closer to other amazing Mexico City sights, like the Xochimilco Floating Gardens.
+This is the most authentic district on this list, with charming cobblestone streets, artisan markets, bohemian flair, & COLORFUL buildings & churches!
+It’s also home to the Museo de Frida Kahlo, plus several parks,like Jardin Centenario.
+The only downside to staying here is that you’re further from the airport & Zocalo, making for longer taxi rides.
+But you’re closer to other Mexico City sights, like the Xochimilco Floating Gardens.

-My top hotel pick for Coyoacan is one that reflects its unique, artisan feel: the quaint & cozy Casa Jacinta Guest House.
+My top hotel pick for Coyoacan is one that reflects its unique, artisan feel: the quaint & cozy Casa Jacinta Guest House ($114+).

 The Safest Places to Stay in Mexico City, Girl Who Travels the World, Coyoacan

-Many bars & restaurants in Coyoacan pay homage to Frida Kahlo, the famous artist who made Coyoacan her home.
+Many bars & restaurants in Coyoacan pay homage to Frida Kahlo, the famous artist who made this area her home.

 The Safest Places to Stay in Mexico City, Girl Who Travels the World, Coyoacan

-The Casa Jacinta Guest House is a lovely, safe place to stay in Coyoacan ~ & offers a definite artisan, understated flair, which is characteristic of this neighborhood.
+Casa Jacinta Guest House is a lovely, safe place to stay here ~ with its artisan, understated flair.

+The Safest Places to Stay in Mexico City